Viktor Vekselberg: Early life, family and education

 Viktor Vekselberg was born in 1957 to a Ukrainian Jewish father and a Russian mother in Drohobych, Ukrainian Soviet Socialist Republic (although some reports state that he was born in Lviv).
-All of Vekselberg’s family of seventeen fell victims to the Holocaust.
-They were murdered and buried in a mass grave during the Nazi repressions in Drohobych, Western Ukraine.
-Only Vekselberg’s father and his cousin survived the massacre.
-Vekselberg’s father had gone off to war, while his neighbors hid his cousin in a pit-house for almost four years.
-At the end of the war, she managed to flee to the territory that was controlled by the U.S. troops and later she moved to the U.S. Andrew Intrater is Vekselbergs cousin.
+Members of Vekselberg's family were killed and buried in a mass grave during the Nazi repressions in Drohobych.
+Vekselberg's father fought for the Soviet Union during World War II.
+Andrew Intrater is Vekselberg's cousin.

 In 1979, he graduated from the Moscow State University of Railway Engineering.
 After that, he worked as a researcher and headed the laboratory of the Design Bureau for rodless pumps "Konnas".